 Work continued on Stonewater's stock rationalisation programme.
-For the Association, the asset development team achieved gross sales of £0.8m for this programme, which equates to just under £0.4m net and compares with last year's figures of £0.37m gross and £0.25 net.
-These sums will be re-invested in new homes that are more energy efficient and cost less to maintain, delivering continued efficiencies for the business.
+In Stonewater (2) the asset development team achieved gross sales of £5.7m for this programme, which equates to £3.0m net and compares with last year's figures of £6.4m gross and £2.2m net.
+These sums will enable Stonewater to invest in new homes that are more energy efficient and cost less to maintain, bringing forward efficiencies for the business.

-External environment
+External Environment